Let's Talk About Your Resume

 Your Resume Format...

-Does your resume fit what most employers consider the “new standard” for resumes, which includes a certain format that is BOTH readable and scannable?
+Does your resume fit what most employers consider the “new standard” for resumes, which includes a format that is BOTH readable and scannable?

 Your Resume Length...